boring-registry/boring-registry/README.md

 **Important Note**: Flags have higher priority than environment variables.
 Environment variables are always prefixed with `BORING_REGISTRY`.

 **Example:**
-To enable debug logging you can either pass the flag: `-debug` or set the environment variable: `BORING_REGISTRY_DEBUG=true`.
+To enable debug logging you can either pass the flag: `--debug` or set the environment variable: `BORING_REGISTRY_DEBUG=true`.

 ### Authentication
-The Boring Registry can be configured with a set of API keys to match for by using the `-api-key="very-secure-token"` flag or by providing it as an environment variable `BORING_REGISTRY_API_KEY="very-secure-token"`
+The Boring Registry can be configured with a set of API keys to match for by using the `--api-key="very-secure-token"` flag or by providing it as an environment variable `BORING_REGISTRY_API_KEY="very-secure-token"`

 This can then be configured inside `~/.terraformrc` like this:
 ```